openhackathons-org/nways_accelerated_programming/Deployment_Guide.md

 ### Tested environment

-These materials was tested with both Docker and Singularity on an NVIDIA A100 GPU in an x86-64 platform installed with a driver version of `525.105.17`.
+These materials was tested with both Docker and Singularity on both NVIDIA A100 and H100 GPUs in an x86-64 platform installed with a driver version of `550.90.07`.

 ### Deploying with container